beatrizsmesquita/demo-repo/README.md

 # Demo

-Some description.
+Some description!

 This repository was created during a free course on Git and GitHub available at: https://www.youtube.com/watch?v=RGOj5yH7evk.